aromanowski/aromanowski.github.io/_pages/t4s.md

 ![alt text](/images/clock_gating.png "Time For Shade (c) Andrés Romanowski 2021")

-T4S is an innovative project, using genetic, bioinformatics, novel tools and dynamic 3D imaging techniques to study how the circadian clock affects plant fitness under light limiting conditions, and explore the mechanism that links the clock to the SAS leaf cellular response.
+T4S is an innovative project, using genetic, bioinformatics, novel tools and dynamic 3D imaging techniques **to study how the circadian clock affects plant fitness under light limiting conditions**, and explore the mechanism that links the clock to the SAS leaf cellular response.
 Moreover, identification of novel genetic targets will be eventually translated into pennycress, a newly domesticated oilseed crop.
 This will likely lead to increased crop yield and will inform other crop improvement efforts.

 ## Academic Impact
 ### Meetings and talks